“The best time to plant a tree is 20 years ago, the next best time is today.” ~ Confucius

 We want you to join us!
 Annual Membership is $20 a year, plus $37 for certification.
 When you join, you get a copy of The Art of Coaching High School Tennis.
 There are other perks, but lets just start there.

-On July 31st, there will be a one day sale of lifetime membership at $197, which is $200 off.
+From now until August 14th there is a sale on lifetime membership at $197, which is $200 off.
 With that you get every print book by Bill Patton, and your first certification free.
 At least a $450 value.